 Pension:

 The Company provides pension to few retired employees as approved by the Board of Directors of the Company.
+Inherent Risk:

 The plan is of a defined benefit in nature which is sponsored by the Company and hence it underwrites all the risks pertaining to the plan.
-In particular, there is a risk for the Company that any adverse increase in salary increases for serving employees/ pension increase for pensioners or adverse demographic experience can result in an increase in cost of providing these benefits to employees in future.
-In this case the pension is paid directly by the Company (instead of pension being bought out from an insurance Company) during the lifetime of the pensioners/beneficiaries and hence the plan carries the longevity risks.
+In particular, there is a risk for the Company that any adverse increase in salary increases for serving employees/pension increase for pensioners or adverse demographic experience can result in an increase in cost of providing these benefits to employees in future.
+In this case the pension is paid directly by the Company (instead of pension being bought out from an insurance company) during the lifetime of the pensioners/beneficiaries and hence the plan carries the longevity risks.

 (xi) There are no amounts included in the Fair Value of Plan Assets for: